 3. Opt for Loose, Breathable Clothing

 One of the best parts of being pregnant in the summer is the ease of dressing your growing bump: no tight, uncomfortable jeans, bulky sweaters, and restrictive jackets that pull on your belly.
 Instead, embrace the ultimate wardrobe staple in comfortable and fashionable maternity clothing: dresses.

-Maxi and midi cut dresses are comfortable by nature, and their stretchy and light material won’t put unwanted pressure on your abdomen.
-In the hot weather opt for dresses (or any clothes) made of breathable fabrics such as linen, cotton, and rayon.
-Also, be on the lookout for supportive straps that won’t rub or dig in as the day goes on and grab empire waists that cinch above your belly for a naturally flattering look.
+Maxi and midi cut dresses are incredibly comfortable, and their stretchy and light material won’t put unwanted pressure on your abdomen.
+In hot weather, opt for dresses made of breathable fabrics such as linen, cotton, and rayon.
+Also, be on the lookout for supportive straps that won’t rub or dig in as the day goes on, and choose empire waists that cinch above your belly for a naturally flattering look.

-Wrap dresses flatter everyone, and we love the fun colors and breezy silhouette of this dress from Wild Honey.
-This dress from Seraphine doubles as a nursing dress, so it’ll be a valuable part of your wardrobe even after you give birth (and it’s on a great sale!)
+This dress doubles as a nursing dress, so it’ll be a valuable part of your wardrobe even after you give birth.

 4. Hydrate, Hydrate & Hydrate Some More